-The options for spidercharts are rather limited.
-The user can determine, how many axis - taken from the columns - are included in the diagram, the maximum number of series, typically scenarios.
+The options for spider charts which are found under the button in the toolbar are rather limited.
+The user can determine how many axes - taken from the columns - are included in the diagram and the maximum number of series, which typically consist of scenarios.